As omicron spreads, health experts push for mask mandates. But few states have one

 Even with mandates in place, will people comply or has pandemic fatigue and mask resistance set in for good?

-Policymakers seem to have the impression that people are done with the pandemic rules – that they won't comply anyway and it will just make them angry.
+Policymakers seem to have the impression that people are done with the pandemic rules, that they won't comply anyway and that mandates will just make them angry.

-Landon, who actually worked to convince the governor of Illinois to keep that state's mask mandate in place, says she's frustrated with the idea that masks are a huge burden.
+Landon, who actually worked to persuade the governor of Illinois to keep that state's mask mandate in place, says she's frustrated with the idea that masks are a huge burden.

 It's possible that public resistance to masking is overblown.
 One survey of 993 people from Dec.
-10-13, conducted by Ipsos and Axios, found that 64% of people nationally support state and local mask mandates, and that 69% of people reported that they are wearing masks either always or sometimes when they leave the house.
+10 to 13, conducted by Ipsos and Axios, found that 64% of people nationally support state and local mask mandates and that 69% of people reported that they are wearing masks either always or sometimes when they leave the house.

 "It's a balancing act for policymakers," says Jennifer Tolbert, director of state health reform at the Kaiser Family Foundation.
 Throughout the pandemic, she says, "policymakers have been a little bit more reactive then than proactive, in part because of the politicization of some of these measures."
 And she adds, "we've been at this for a long time now and there's an exhaustion factor, too, with the public.
 So it is a challenge."